23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Enhance Functionality with Under-Cabinet Task Lighting

-17. Showcase Treasures in Glass-Front Cabinets
+17. Showcase Your Treasures in Glass-Front Cabinets

 Elegant glass-front cabinets displaying curated dishware in a coastal kitchen setting.